 An OECD average was calculated for most indicators presented in this report.
-The OECD average corresponds to the arithmetic mean of the respective country estimates.
-Readers should, therefore, keep in mind that the term "OECD average" refers to the OECD countries included in the respective comparisons.
+In most tables, the OECD average corresponds to the arithmetic mean of the respective country estimates.
+In cases where the OECD average is computed so as to be consistent across different categories within a table, this is indicated in a note at the bottom of the table.